agileware/civicrm-end-user-guide/docs/civic-engagement/set-up.md

 ## Custom profiles

-CiviEngage creates several [custom Profiles](../organising-your-data/profiles.md) for easier batch updating of individual or organisation information, such as voter demographics, issue interests, volunteer interests or event participant information.
+CiviEngage creates several custom [Profiles](../organising-your-data/profiles.md) for easier batch updating of individual or organisation information, such as voter demographics, issue interests, volunteer interests or event participant information.

 ## Setting up Surveys for Walklists and Phonebanking

-CiviEngage in combination with CiviCampaign allows you to easily set up your surveys for walklists during door-knocking canvasses and for phonebanking.
-You will want to think about the questions and responses you want to collect from your target audience in a manner that will be useful in analysing results from your efforts after you've conducted your canvass or phonebank.
+CiviEngage, in combination with CiviCampaign, allows you to easily set up your surveys for walklists during door-knocking canvasses and for phonebanking.
+You will want to think about the questions and responses you want to collect from your target audience in a manner that will be useful in analysing the results from your efforts.

-There are a few steps to think about when creating your surveys (you can find out more about creating surveys in the Survey section of this book):
+There are a few steps to think about when creating your surveys (you can find out more about creating surveys in the *Survey* chapter of this book):

-1.  create your custom data set of questions and responses you plan to use for your survey if you plan to ask more than 1 question that extends Activities of type Walklist or Phonebank.
+1. If you plan to ask more than one question that extends Activities of type Walklist or Phonebank, create a custom data set of questions and responses for your survey.
+2. Create the custom Profile that includes the questions you will want to ask your audience.

+    !!! tip
-2.  create the custom profile that includes the questions you will want to ask your audience. **Hint:**If you plan on doing a phonebank and want to do the data entry directly into civicrm, then you may want to add the phone number in the profile, and set it to view only, so that you can see the phone numbers when you're interviewing the respondents.
-The profile will allow you to display (view only or you can edit data) other fields of information when you're ready to interview and enter the data.
+        If you plan on doing a phonebank and want to do the data entry directly into civicrm, then you may want to add the phone number in the profile, and set it to view only, so that you can see the phone numbers when you're interviewing the respondents.
+The profile will allow you to display (view only or enable editing) other fields of information when you're ready to interview and enter the data.

-3.  create the group or smart group of the individual contacts you plan to survey, which is your target audience.
+3. Create the Group or Smart Group of the individual contacts you plan to survey (i.e. your target audience).
-4. Make a decision if this survey is part of a larger campaign, and if so create the Campaign and indicate this campaign when creating the survey (you can find out more about create campaigns in the Campaigns section of this book).
+4. Decide whether this survey is part of a larger campaign.
+If so, create the Campaign and indicate it when creating the survey (see the *Campaign* chapter for more details).
 5. When you create your survey, you can then:

      -   indicate if the survey is for a walklist or phonebank
-     -   specify if the survey is part of a campaign
+     -   specify if the survey is part of a Campaign
-     -   include the custom profile of the questions you plan to ask during the survey, if you plan on asking more than one question
+     -   include the custom Profile of the questions you plan to ask during the survey, if you plan on asking more than one question
-     -   use the Survey Default Result Set Options that's created by CiviEngage to help you track the status of the responses to the survey if appropriate.
+     -   use the Survey Default Result Set Options that is created by CiviEngage to help you track the status of the responses to the survey if appropriate.

-**Tips:**
+    !!! tip  "Many Surveys per Year"

--   If you plan on conducting many surveys throughout the year (let's say 20 - 30 surveys in a year) with only a few questions per survey (let's say 3-4 questions per survey), then we strongly suggest that you create ONE custom data set that includes all the questions for each of the survey.
-Then you can create individual custom profiles for each survey that pull in the questions that are particular to that survey.
+            If you plan on conducting many surveys throughout the year (approx. 20 - 30
+            surveys in a year) with only a few questions per survey (aprrox.
+3-4 questions per survey), then it is strongly suggested that you create ONE custom data set that includes all the questions for each of the surveys.
+Then you can create individual custom profiles for each survey that will pull in the questions that are particular to that survey.

+    !!! tip "Few Surveys per Year"
--   If you plan on conducting just a few surveys per year (let's say about 3-4 surveys per year) with the number of questions no more than 10 per survey, then we suggest that you create different custom data sets for each group of questions per survey.
+        If you plan on conducting just a few surveys per year (approx.
+        3-4 surveys per year) with no more than 10 questions per survey, then we suggest that you create different custom data sets for each group of questions per survey.
 Then you can use custom profiles to pull in in the questions that are particular to a survey.

 ### Setting up custom data sets and profiles for use with Walklist or Phonebank Surveys

-1. Create your custom data set to hold your questions (to learn more about creating custom data sets and fields, see the *Organising Your Data* section of this book).
+1. Create your custom data set to hold your questions (to learn more about creating custom data sets and fields, see the *Organising your data* section of this book).

- -  For WalkList surveys: -   Create your custom data set for use with Activities of type Walklist
+ -  For WalkList surveys: create your custom data set for use with Activities of type Walklist

- -  For PhoneBank surveys: -   Create your custom data set for use with Activities of type PhoneBank
+ -  For PhoneBank surveys: create your custom data set for use with Activities of type PhoneBank

 ![screenshot](../img/create_custom_data_sets.png)

 2. Then for both Walklist or Phonebank surveys you can create the questions as the custom field labels and the responses you want to collect as the option values.

 ![screenshot](../img/custom_data_for_walklists.png)

-3. Next, create the custom profile that will pull in the questions for your survey (to learn more about creating profiles, see the *Organising Your Data* section of this book).
+3. Next, create the custom profile that will pull in the questions for your survey (to learn more about creating Profiles, see the *Organising your data* chapter of this book).

 ![screenshot](../img/custom_profile_for_walklist.png)